MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 ### OAuth (Generic)

-If you select **OAuth (Generic)** as the authentication method, provide the following additional information to setup the external call:
+If you select **OAuth (Generic)** as the authentication method, provide the following additional information to set up the external call:
 - **Token URL** – The API endpoint for the token call.
 - **Token authentication** – Select either Anonymous or Basic authentication method for the token call.
 - **Client ID/Username** – The client ID for anonymous authentication, or username for basic authentication.